Popular Front for the Liberation of the Occupied Arabian Gulf: History

-The group developed from the Dhofar Liberation Front, and adopted the name PFLOAG in September 1968.
-PFLOAG's goal was the establishment of an Arab socialist state in the Gulf region through the strategy of fighting a people's war.
-PFLOAG sought to expel British forces from Oman.
-The Front sought to establish a constitution, abolish martial law, restore freedom of the press and expression and ensure the rights of minorities.
-On economic issues, it intends to nationalize the oil companies, develop industries and implement land reform.
-The Front called for more social justice and affirms its support for all Asian, African and Latin American liberation movements.
-References are also made to the Palestinian struggle.
-The rebels open schools to which both boys and girls have access (girls' education was forbidden in Oman until 1970).
-Tribalism was fought against and social relations tended to evolve, with a specific place given to women, including in the armed struggle.
+The Front sought to establish a constitution, abolish martial law, restore freedom of the press and expression, and ensure the rights of minorities.
+On economic issues, it intended to nationalize the oil companies, develop industries, and implement land reform.
+The Front called for more social justice and affirmed its support for all Asian, African, and Latin American liberation movements.
+References were also made to the Palestinian struggle.
+The rebels opened schools which served both boys and girls (girls' education was forbidden in Oman until 1970).
+The group fought against tribalism and promoted the role of women, including in armed struggle.